About the course

 During your first year, you will join those students taking the stand-alone MSc in Neuroscience.
 Having a larger cohort of students enhances and expands the training opportunities available, helping you to make a more informed decision about the topic and design of your doctoral research project.

 The MSc year begins in late September and is divided into three terms.
 The first term provides an introduction to neuroscience and research methods, while the second and third terms combine advanced taught courses, essay writing and two laboratory rotations (research projects).
-The course concludes the following September with an oral examination.

 Years two to four